tanviarora23/vsdbbcud4f/README.md

 	    7.after execution give cmd ` quit `

+   ## 2. LTspiceXVII
-   2. LTspiceXVII is used to simulate the General Purpose Input Output(GPIO).
+   IT is used to simulate the General Purpose Input Output(GPIO).
 LtspiceXVII is a spice simulation software produced by semiconductor manufacturer Analog Devices.
 Schematic of circuits and the waveforms can be obtained easily from this tool.

   ### INSTALLING LTSpiceXVII

   ### FOR Windows AND MacOS

   1.Download LTspice from [here](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)